 There are also test score requirements for registration in specific courses (noted below):

 All courses require a minimum reading score of 19 on the ACT or comparable scores on SAT, or ACCUPLACER.

 ACT minimum test score requirements for math, science, and computer science courses:

 ACT minimum test score requirements for English, history, and non-math courses:

-Hello and WELCOME !
+Hello and WELCOME!
 UA Little Rock is proud that you have elected to take part in the Concurrent Enrollment Program.
-We want to wish you all the best in the first steps toward a higher education.
+We want to wish you all the best in the first steps toward higher education.

 Below are the necessary steps to accessing your student account.